-There are few players in the game that end up with an actual role named after them, but Claude Makélélé was one such person despite being seen in some eyes as a mere water carrier for the more talented players within the teams he played, insignificant in the grand scheme of things.
+There are few players in the game that end up with an actual role named after them, but Claude Makélélé was one such person despite being seen in some eyes as a mere water carrier for the more talented players, insignificant in the grand scheme of things.
 Those who thought that couldn’t have been more mistaken.

 At the north-western Spanish club, he truly came to the fore in the holding midfielder role through eye-catching European wins over Liverpool, Juventus and Benfica.
 It brought the Frenchman to the attention of Europe’s glitterati and possibly the biggest of them all – Real Madrid – during their famous Galactico era.